MyElectricalData/myelectricaldata_import/.github/ISSUE_TEMPLATE/help-wanted.md

 ---
 name: Help Wanted
 about: Need help ?
-title: ''
+title: "[HELP] - "
 labels: help wanted
 assignees: m4dm4rtig4n

 ---

 **What can I do for you?**
-A clear and concise description of what the bug is.
+A clear and concise description of what you are trying to do.

 **Configuration**
 Share your config.yml without personnel information.